delaguardianick/CACM-Searcher/README.md

-# Generates inverted index for a collection of documents
+# CPS842-assignment1

-CPS842-assignment2
+The purpose of this assignment was to take a collection of documents and generate its inverted index using the vector space model.

 - Invert.py generates postingList and dictionary (not used for assignment 2)